xcore/doc_tips_and_tricks/doc/fixed-point.rst

 Saturation can be implemented efficiently by checking whether sign extension is a no-op::

-  sext(x,24) == x
+  overflow = sext(x,24) != x;

-If not, then the value x exceeds 24 bits signed.
-For unsigned number, ``zext`` is used.
+If a ``sext`` operation changes the number, then the number cannot be represented in the specified number of bits.
+For unsigned numbers ``zext`` is used.

 Example code sequence